Things You Need to Know About Alcohol's Effect on Joint Pain

 Calcium is an essential nutrient for healthy bones, and alcohol is its enemy.
 "Alcohol has multiple effects on calcium," says Primal Kaur, MD, an osteoporosis specialist at Temple University Health System in Philadelphia.
 "The bones deteriorate because not enough calcium is getting into bones -- and the body is leaching it away from bones."

-How Does Alcohol Harm YouAlcoholr Bones?
+How Does Alcohol Harm Your Bones?

-When you indulge too much -- 2 to 3 ounces of alcohol every day -- thestomach does not absorb calcium adequately, Kaur explains.
 "Alcohol interferes with the pancreas and its absorption of calcium and vitamin D. Alcohol also affects the liver, which is important for activating vitamin D -- which is also important for calcium absorption."

-The hormones important to bone health also go awry.
-Some studies suggest that alcohol decreases estrogen and can lead to irregular periods.
 As estrogen declines, bone remodeling slows and leads to bone loss.
 If you're in the menopausal years, this adds to the bone loss that's naturally occurring, says Kaur.

 There's an increase in two potentially bone-damaging hormones, cortisol and parathyroid hormone.
 High levels of cortisol seen in people with alcoholism can decrease bone formation and increase bone breakdown.
 Chronic alcohol consumption also increases parathyroid hormone, which leaches calcium from the bone, she says.